open-cluster-management-io/policy-collection/community/CM-Configuration-Management/acm-app-pv-backup/README.md

 Policy      | Description
 -------------------------------------------| -----------
-[oadp-hdr-app-install](./resources/policies/oadp-hdr-app-install.yaml)                       | Deploys velero using the OADP operator to all managed clusters matching the [oadp-hdr-app-install-placement](./resources/placements/oadp-hdr-app-install-placement.yaml) rules.
+[oadp-hdr-app-install](./resources/policies/oadp-hdr-app-install.yaml)                       | Deploys velero using the OADP operator to all managed clusters matching the [oadp-hdr-app-install-backup-placement](./resources/placements/oadp-hdr-app-install-backup-placement.yaml) or [oadp-hdr-app-install-restore-placement](./resources/placements/oadp-hdr-app-install-restore-placement.yaml) rules.
 Installs the [OADP Operator](https://github.com/openshift/oadp-operator) using the [hdr-app-configmap](./input/restic/hdr-app-configmap.yaml) `channel` and `subscriptionName` properties.
 Creates the cloud credentials secret used by the `DataProtectionApplication.oadp.openshift.io` to connect with the backup storage.
 The cloud credentials secret is set using the [hdr-app-configmap](./input/restic/hdr-app-configmap.yaml) `dpa.aws.backup.cloud.credentials` property.
 Creates the `DataProtectionApplication.oadp.openshift.io` resource used to configure [Velero](https://velero.io/).
 Uses hdr-app-configmap `dpaName` for the DataProtectionApplication name and hdr-app-configmap `dpa.spec` for the resource spec settings.
 Informs on Velero pod not running, or DataProtectionApplication not properly configured.
 [oadp-hdr-app-backup](./resources/policies/oadp-hdr-app-backup.yaml)                         | Creates a velero backup schedule on managed clusters matching the [oadp-hdr-app-backup-placement](./resources/placements/oadp-hdr-app-backup-placement.yaml) rules.
 The schedule is used to backup applications resources and PVs.
 Informs on backup errors.
 [oadp-hdr-app-restore](./resources/policies/oadp-hdr-app-restore.yaml)                        | Creates a velero restore resource on managed clusters matching the [oadp-hdr-app-restore-placement](./resources/placements/oadp-hdr-app-restore-placement.yaml) rules, which is all managed clusters with a label acm-app-restore=<backup-name> label.
 The <backup-name> from the label is the name of the backup that will be restored on this cluster.